5 impactful ways to prepare for back to school

 4. Meeting with enhancement teachers

-Do not assume these teachers will have the tools or knowledge on how to make their lessons meaningful or even successful for your students.
-Especially if you teach in a classroom with students who have truly significant needs, this can be even more intimidating for these teachers.
+Do not assume these teachers will have the tools or knowledge to make their lessons meaningful or even accessible to your students.
+Especially if you teach in a classroom with students who have significant needs, the job can be even more intimidating for these teachers.

 Share your strategies with them, but keep it SIMPLE.
 Do not overwhelm these teachers with elaborate behavior plans and modification strategies.
 If you keep it simple and in plain language, they are more likely to do their best to try your suggestions.